xpepper/tracco/README.md

 There are two env variables you can set to configure mongodb

-- `MONGOID_ENV` defines which mongodb env is actually used (development, test, production).
+- `TRACCO_ENV` defines which mongodb env is actually used (development, test, production).
 Development is the default mongo environment.
 - `MONGOID_CONFIG_PATH` defines the path to the mongoid configuration file (default is `config/mongoid.yml`)

 A standard mongoid.yml is the following: